Afghan Hound Temperament: Majestic, dignified and not for the faint-hearted

 Balanced dogs with a dignified nature and a unique bond with their owner

-There is some genetic predispositions in the Afghan Hound as with many pure breeds that should be checked out on a regular basis.
-Buying an Afghan Hound puppy from a reputable breeder is always the first step to ensure your pup has a reduced risk.
+There are some genetic predispositions in the Afghan Hound, as with many pure breeds that should be checked out regularly.
+However, buying an Afghan Hound puppy from a reputable breeder is always the first step to ensuring your pup has reduced risk.
 Also, we are not vets.
-This is simply some diseases to be aware of and doesn’t replace your own research with a vet before buying a puppy.
+These are simply some diseases to be aware of, and don't replace your research with a vet before buying a puppy.

 The Hound can be prone to different heart diseases.
-Regular check ups at the vet can ensure an early detection.
+Regular checkups at the vet can ensure early detection.

-Afghan Hounds also require most often anesthesia when they have a vet appointment.
-This increases risks of other problems.
-Speak with your vet about different types of anesthesia to reduce risk.
+Afghan Hounds often require anaesthesia when they have a vet appointment due to their nervousness.
+However, this increases the risks of other problems.
+Speak with your vet about different types of anaesthesia to reduce risk.

 Bones and joint problems can also be genetically predisposed (Hip and elbow dysplasia).
-Observe your dog thoroughly and speak with your vet if they change the way they walk or lay down more than usual.
+Observe your dog thoroughly and speak with your vet if they change how they walk or lay down more than usual.

-The more aware you are of these diseases, the higher the chances that you can prolong the life of your dog if problems arise.
-Same as with your child, you should be aware of all required vaccinations, risks and even risk outside of your home.
-This blog post for example outlines all toxic spring plants that can be harmful to your pet.
+The more aware you are of these diseases, the higher the chances that you can prolong your dog's life if problems arise.
+Like your child, you should be aware of all required vaccinations, risks and even risks outside of your home.
+This blog post, for example, outlines all toxic spring plants that can be harmful to your pet.

 Do you remember the first Barbie dog?
-It was an Afghan Hound called Beauty and it came out in 1979!
+It was an Afghan Hound called Beauty, and it launched in 1979!

-But there is also some other non-fiction famous Afghan Hound owners.
-Zeppo Marx and the very talented Salvador Dali.
-Now, the last one is definitely what we would call a high caliber Afghan Hound lover.
+But there are also some other non-fiction famous Afghan Hound owners: Zeppo Marx and the very talented Salvador Dali.
+The last one is definitely what we would call a high calibre Afghan Hound lover.